 Of the four states, New Hampshire is uniquely allergic to the letter ‘r.’
 “It is only in New Hampshire where vocalized /r/ falls to very low levels,” wrote linguist William Labov.

 Words don’t end in ‘r,’ but in ‘ah.’
 ‘New Hampshire’ is actually pronounced N’Hampshah, and its capital is KON-k’d.
-Woe to the presidential wannabe who claims to be glad to be back in Con-cord during the First in the Nation Presidential Primary.
+Woe to the presidential wannabes who describe their joy at visiting Con-cord during the First in the Nation Presidential Primary.

-A key line of demarcation in New Hampshire is Franconia Notch, where the Old Man of the Mountain – known simply as the ‘Old Man’ – used to live until he collapsed in 2003.
+New Hampshire has a key line of demarcation: Franconia Notch, where the Old Man of the Mountain – known simply as the ‘Old Man’ – used to live until he collapsed in 2003.
 If you live north of the Notch (called a ‘pass’ or a ‘gap’ elsewhere), you say people who live south of the Notch come from ‘Down Below.’
 You live ‘Up Above.’